MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 You can also use these commands in a CI flow if you want, which is actually where initially found one of the commands.

-## Notes

-Note that using a `Dockerfile` file and docker compose (with volumes) might more convienient (less to type) than using the Jekyll container executable approach below.
-Maybe with `make` too.
-Below are low-level commands which are more to type (or paste) but don't rely on any configs.

-Steps are based on the Jekyll Docker repo's [docs](https://github.com/envygeeks/jekyll-docker#readme) and an article titled [Running Jekyll in Docker](https://ddewaele.github.io/running-jekyll-in-docker/).

-For using container steps in CI, see the [GH Actions]({{ site.baseurl }}{% link recipes/ci-cd/github-actions/workflows/jekyll/build.md %}) page relating to Jekyll.

 ## Images

 Here links to images on the Docker Hub website under the [jekyll](https://hub.docker.com/u/jekyll) user profile.
 The standard image will be used in teh next sections but you can change it out.